 A guide to the critical questions you should ask when you consider the appropriateness of a particular book, article, media resource, or Web site for your research.

 Lists ways to analyze the Web sites you find.

-Evaluating News Sources -- * even more critically important in 2017 *
+Evaluating News Sources -- * ever more critically important *